barkibu/kb-ruby/README.md

   - returns all the KB::PetContract associated with this pet parent
 - `referrals`
   - returns all the KB::Referral associated with this pet parent
+- `referrers`
+  - returns all the KB::Referral associated with any of the pet parent's pets

 #### Assessment 📄